samholst/weather-service/README.md

 In the circumstance it may not be clear by the method name alone, it will have a comment above the method.

-I've incorporated Grape::API due to its inherent structure, ability to self document, and create a clean way of generating and maintaing API's.
+I've incorporated Grape::API due to its inherent structure, ability to self document, and create a clean way of generating and maintaining API's.

 All temperatures are in Celsius.